MikyStar/Sabita/README.md

 ## Performances

+_Benchmarks are handle through two libs, Perfos and Criterion_

+1. Perfos

-Performances are benchmarked through the [perfos](https://github.com/MikyStar/Perfos) package and the results are written in the `benchmarks` folder
+[Perfos](https://github.com/MikyStar/Perfos) will be storing the results in the `benchmarks` folder
+2. Criterion

+[Criterion](https://bheisler.github.io/criterion.rs/book/getting_started.html) will store them in `target/criterion`.

+A simple overview of every functions done by Criterion and the evolution from the previous run would be under the `report` folder.

 ## Dev